sherryrich/core-yoga/README.md

 * A deployed link to the website can be found [here](https://sherryrich.github.io/core-yoga/)
 * In the GitHub repository go to the Settings tab.
 * Next from the source section drop-down select Master Branch
-* once master branch is slected the page provides the link to the completed website.
+* once master branch is selected the page provides the link to the completed website.
 This can take a minute to activate and show live.

 ### Making a Local Clone